Country Information ++ Volunteer ++ Internship ++ Ghana

 Dagbani (800.000 Speakers)

 Konkomba (500.000 Speakers)

 Many Ghanaians are brought up multi-lingual and can often speak three to five languages.
 A lot of the local languages spoken by very few people are almost extinct.

-- During the World War II, more than 40,000 soldiers fought on the Allied side
+During World War II, more than 40,000 soldiers fought on the Allied side

 Economy and Politics